Tim55667757/FuzzyClassificator/README.md

 1. Creating PyBrain network instance.
 2. Parsing raw data file with candidates.
-3. Preparing PyBrain dataset.
-4. Loading trained network from network configuration file.
+3. Loading trained network from network configuration file.
-5. Activating network for all candidate input vectors.
+4. Activating network for all candidate input vectors.
-6. Interpreting results.
+5. Interpreting results.

 The *ClassifyingMode()* method only runs calculations using the trained neural network.